Home > FAQ

 Using Your Browser's FIND Feature Top

 The Find feature of your browser searches within the text of (only) the current page you are viewing.
 You can "Find" for keywords that interest you.
-In the "Literature" price lists, this is particularly useful; for example, a search for "censor" will find those books that include censor markings, etc.
+In my "Literature" price list pages, this is particularly useful; for example, a search for "censor" will find those books that include censor markings, etc.

 When using "Find", select your keywords carefully.
 Searching for "censorship" will find "censorship", however, it will not find "censor", "censored", etc. Instead, search for the root of the word; in this case "censor".
 Doing so will find any and all descriptions that include "censor" in the text ("censor", "censored", "censorship", "censoring", etc.).